-Made in China for centuries, porcelain first entered Europe via Middle East intermediaries in small quantities in the 14th century.
-It was not until after the Portuguese established trade with China during the Ming dynasty in the 16th century that large quantities of porcelain were shipped to Europe.
-Dutch merchants were able to acquire porcelain in Lisbon for distribution to Northern Europe.
+For centuries manufactured in China, porcelain first entered Europe in small quantities in the 14th century via Middle East intermediaries.
+In the 16th century, after the Portuguese established trade with China during the Ming dynasty, shipments of significant amounts to Europe began.
+Dutch merchants were able to acquire porcelain in Lisbon for distribution in Northern Europe.
 In 1580, Spain took control of Portugal, and because they were at war with the Netherlands, they denied Dutch access to Portugal.
-Illicit trade between the two did occur, but at great risk, thus the Dutch began to seek their own routes to China in the late 1500s.
-After establishing the Dutch East India Company in 1602, the Dutch became the dominant maritime traders in Asia and the primary supplier of Chinese Porcelain in Europe.
+Illicit trade between the two did occur, but at significant risk; thus, the Dutch began to seek routes to China in the late 1500s.
+After establishing the Dutch East India Company in 1602, the Dutch became the dominant maritime traders in Asia and the primary supplier of Chinese porcelain in Europe.
 In addition to legitimate trade, Dutch looting of Portuguese and Spanish ships and Chinese junks brought even more porcelain into the market.
-Porcelain flooded into Northern Europe via the Dutch in the early 1600s, making it readily available to English royalty, nobility, and wealthy merchants alike.
+In the early 1600s, the Dutch marketed porcelain to English royalty, nobility, and wealthy merchants alike.

-Chinese porcelain is the finest ceramic ware type recovered from both James Fort (1607-1624) and early port (1625-1650) period features.
+Chinese porcelain is the finest ceramic ware recovered from James Fort (1607-1624) and the early port period (1625-1650) .
 The ware arrived at Jamestown as early as 1610 with upper echelon settlers.
-Some porcelain objects may have been acquired directly from the Dutch who possibly were trading in Virginia as early as 1618, the time by which ordinary colonists were making fortunes raising tobacco and could afford luxuries such as porcelain.
+Some porcelain objects may have been acquired in Virginia directly from the Dutch, who may have been trading in the colony as early as 1618, at a time when ordinary colonists were making fortunes raising tobacco and could afford to purchase luxury items.

-Decoration: Both kraak and Zhangzhou porcelains are decorated in underglaze cobalt blue which varies from an inky dark blue to a light cobalt blue to a silvery color.
-The designs are often outlined in dark blue and filled with a light wash.
+Decoration: Both Jingdezhen and Zhangzhou porcelains are decorated in underglaze cobalt blue, varying from an inky dark blue to a light cobalt blue to a silvery color.
+The designs are often outlined with dark blue and filled with a light blue wash.

-Common designs on kraak vessels are flowers, insects, birds, rocks, grass, and panels or medallions.
-A single bowl in the collection is decorated with Chinese figures.
-Two kraak bowls are slip-decorated in white above a blue ground with a dragon motif, while a cup rim sherd is decorated above a brown ground with a white-slipped prunus branch.
-Several sherds of a kraak bowl are ornamented with a carved decoration known as linglong.
+Standard designs on Jingdezhen vessels are flowers, insects, birds, rocks, grass, and panels or medallions.
+Chinese figures decorate A single bowl in the collection.
+Two bowls are slip-decorated in white above a blue ground with a dragon motif, while a cup rim sherd is slip-decorated above a brown background with a prunus branch.
+A carved decoration known as linglong ornaments one bowl.

-Comprising the majority of the Zhangzhou assemblage, bowls are hastily decorated on their exteriors with flowers and scrolls, and on their base interiors with one or two flowers.
-A celadon green bottle from Zhangzhou bears overglaze motifs on the exterior.
-Two Zhangzhou porcelain dishes in the assemblage are entirely undecorated.
+Comprising most of the Zhangzhou assemblage, bowls are hastily decorated on their exteriors with flowers and scrolls and on their interior base with one or two flowers.
+A celadon green bottle from Zhangzhou bears overglaze exterior motifs.
+One Zhangzhou dish is entirely undecorated.